Honesdale • Scranton • NEPA Pennsylvania

 I hold current certification in both adult and infant CPR as well as neonatal resuscitation (NRP).
-I am member of The Pennsylvania Association of Certified Professional Midwives, and the Midwives Alliance of North America.
 I continue my study of midwifery in order to remain current on all things childbirth.
 In August 2006 spent a week at The Farm in Tennessee (home of Ina May Gaskin, author of Spiritual Midwifery), participating in the Advanced Midwifery Workshop held there yearly.
 In 2008 I attended the A.L.S.O. training (Advanced Life Support in Obstetrics), and in 2013 I attended the B.E.S.T.
 (Birth Emergency Skills Training) workshop.
 In 2016, I completed the Mercy in Action Expect-the-Unexpected 4-day training in complications of pregnancy and delivery, and was able to receive the NARM Bridge Certificate.
-In 2017 I also received the credential of Certified Lactation Counselor thru the Academy of Lactation Policy and Practice, Inc. And in 2019 I attended the Breech without Borders breech-birth training workshop.
+In 2017, I also received the credential of Certified Lactation Counselor thru the Academy of Lactation Policy and Practice, Inc. And in 2019 and 2023, I twice attended the Breech without Borders breech-birth training workshop.

-After practicing for 20 years in the Midwest, beginning in November of 2016, my practice relocated to Northeast Pennsylvania, (NEPA) where I offer my services to families in that area, while having the joy of living near my children and grandchildren.
+After practicing for 20 years in the Midwest, my practice relocated to Northeast Pennsylvania, (NEPA) in 2016, where I offer my services to families in that area, while having the joy of living near my children and grandchildren.

-In addition to being a midwife, I am a wellness consultant, specializing in homeopathy, nutritional/ herbal supplementation, and the body-mind connection.
+In addition to being a midwife and lactation counselor, I am a wellness consultant, specializing in homeopathy, nutritional/ herbal supplementation, and the body-mind connection.